 Getting involved in extracurricular activities is an important part of preparing for college.
 Admissions officers look for students who do well academically, as well as participate in sports and/or contribute as a member of a club.

 At OLMA, we take this very seriously, so much so, that we’ve moved to a modified block schedule that allows for clubs to meet during the school day.
-On Thursday mornings, the schedule includes three 40-minute period.
+On Thursday mornings, the schedule includes three 40-minute periods.
 One of them is lunch and the other two are for clubs.
 With 14 to choose from, including a quiet study hall, there’s something for everyone.
 Here’s what we’re offering right now:

 The art club is composed of students who desire a creative outlet here at OLMA.
 It is open to all students regardless of artistic ability.
 During our meetings, we will discuss different mediums, the latest craft trends (Pinterest), fundraising options, school decorations, and any topic of artistic interest.
 The art room will be open for artistic exploration during this time.
 The Art Club will be flexible in its function, to offer help as needed to the OLMA community.